Physiology of decompression: Thermal status

-The thermal status of a diver can influence decompression status, largely by effects on perfusion at different stages of the dive.
+The thermal status of a diver can influence decompression stress, largely by effects on perfusion at different stages of the dive.
 A diver who is warm will be more thoroughly perfused than a cold diver, and perfusion of particular tissues and organs will affect the amount of inert gas available for dissolving in those tissues during the ingassing part of the dive, and similarly, will affect the transport of excess dissolved gas to the lungs where it can be eliminated during the decompression stages of the dive.
 Water temperature is relevant only as a factor influencing the body temperature and heat distribution of the diver, and heat distribution in the diver is mainly relevant as a factor influencing perfusion distribution.
-Keeping divers warm throughout the dive can result in higher venous bubble counts.
-The use of hot water suits can increase DCS incidence compared with passive insulation from dry suits, and post-dive cooling can extend the period of risk for developing DCS.
 Systematic tests have shown that the timing of thermal status is important.
 Body warmth, promoting high perfusion during ingassing, promotes high inert gas loading, which increases decompression risk.
-Body warmth during decompression, and the associated high perfusion, promotes high rates of outgassing, and reduces decompression risk.
+Body warmth during decompression, and the associated higher overall perfusion, promotes high rates of outgassing, and reduces decompression risk.

+Keeping divers warm throughout the dive can result in higher venous bubble counts.
+The use of hot water suits can increase DCS incidence compared with passive insulation from dry suits, and late-dive and post-dive cooling can extend the period of risk for developing DCS.
 The best case for minimising decompression risk is low perfusion associated with lower peripheral temperatures during ingassing and high perfusion during decompression, and the worst case is for high perfusion during ingassing and low perfusion of tissues with a high gas loading during decompression.
 As of 2016 there is no effective measurement of body temperature distribution which can usefully predict gas transfer rates into or out of tissues based on temperature distribution or effective perfusion, or any evidence based way to integrate temperature measurement into decompression algorithms.

 Predisposition

-Predisposition is a category into which a range of factors of varying and in some cases uncertain importance have been grouped.
+Predisposition to decompression stress is a category into which a range of factors of varying and in some cases uncertain importance have been grouped.
 Some of these are inherent to the diver, others are variable and affected by what the diver does.
 Several of them influence perfusion.
-None of them are currently (2022) quantifiable in a way that can be objectively measured and integrated into a decompression algorithm.
+None of them are currently (2023) quantifiable in a way that can be objectively measured and integrated into a decompression algorithm.